esteinberg/plantuml4idea/README.md

 # Developer notes

+There are following branches:

+### master
+* Contains new experimental syntax support
 * Grammar classes can be generated using tools/grammar-gen.sh
 * This script can run automatically when you run the plugin using "Plugin" Run/Debug confuguration.
 Just add the script above as an external tool and make it run before the "Make" step.

+### 1.x
+* Current production branch
+* No setup needed, checkout and run.